cooper350/Comic_Compiler/README.md

 # Comic_Compiler

-This program is a C++ program that takes in a file with comic issues and sorts them by series.
+This program is an in progress IOS app that uses SQL and Swift to sort comics.